darkerego/open_proxy_validator/README.md

 # open_proxy_validator

 Python program to iterate through and check a list of proxies.
-Try ti connect to a website via a socks proxy.
+Try to connect to a website via a socks proxy.
 Considers a proxy valid if requests.get status code == 200.